chemlab/chemlab/docs/db.rst

 be easy to define custom-made remote database, for example you could have a community mantained github repo with commonly used molecules and data, that can be directly accessed by chemlab (everybody is welcome to develop such an extension).
+On top of that, you can copy-paste json molecule files without having to do any migration.